WG-EMM-99/01 More Info |

 WG-EMM-99/35 More Info |

-Foraging response of Antarctic fur seals to changes in the marine environment D.J.
-McCafferty, I.L.
+Foraging response of Antarctic fur seals to changes in the marine environment McCafferty, D.J., I.L.
 Boyd, T.R.
 Walker and R.I.
-Taylor (United Kingdom)
+Taylor

 Abstract: